vicotrbb/vicotrbb/README.md

 ---
 I am an Software Engineer aiming to work on amazing projects that will lead to impactful social and technology changes on the world.
 I'm personally interested in Finance tech and the financial world.

-💻 I'm actually working at Valari as a Senior Software Engineer.
+💻 I'm actually working at Deel as a Software Engineer.

 📜 AWS Certified Solutions Architect.